Final year project

 Guide dogs are highly effective companions who afford their visually impaired owners an unrivalled level of mobility.
 Theia transfers a service animal’s core functions into a handheld device which can better support visually impaired users who can’t fit dogs in their lifestyles.

-Using technologies usually associated with driverless cars and self-moving objects, Theia can autonomously lead users through complex environments with low human input.
+Using technologies usually associated with driverless cards and self-moving objects.
+Theia can autonomously lead users through complex environments with low human input.

 Theia - sensor system

 Using image-recognition, depth vision and motion tracking, Theia can detect its surroundings in high fidelity for route adherence and dynamic response to hazards and obstacles.

 Theia has a number of features specifically configured for visually impaired users, such as a bright blue semantic groove system which helps users find key interaction points through touch and/or residual vision.

 Theia - controls

 Speed-based commands are sent via braille embossed buttons and/or a modular joystick interface to provide a base level of control, maintaining user awareness and ensuring safety.
 In addition, a touchpad with embedded haptic motors helps users visualise what's ahead through feel.

 A portable speaker design inspired by Ross Lovegrove and his philosophy of organic essentialism.
 The speaker is transparent by design; it allows onlookers to perceive the work beneath the shell, the manufacturing behind the concept and the processes behind its design.

 A one-week live project brief was set to enhance a product through modularity.
 INK challenges the conventional printing industry by providing an economical and user-centred approach to refilling cartridges and replacing broken components.

 The brief focused on instilling Vespa brand values/DNA into an outdoor cooking device.
 Vespa Cook is designed for adventurers and features pan-frying and boiling - all in one compact, stylish unit.